Vehicle use agreement

 Part Four: Other Miscellaneous Fees

-- Gasoline costs are the responsibility of the club or department renting the vehicle.
+- Gasoline costs are the responsibility of the club or department using the vehicle.

-- Keys not returned to the vehicle coordinator or left in the night deposit box at the time the vehicles are returned to campus will be subject to additional charges.
+- Rental keys not returned to the vehicle coordinator or left in the night deposit box at the time the vehicles are returned to campus will be subject to additional charges.

 - Tolls and unpaid tolls and fines are the responsibility of the club or department renting the vehicle.